 Ticks are small, insect-like creatures that live in woods and fields.
 They attach to you as you brush past bushes, plants, and grass.
-Once on you, ticks often move to a warm, moist location, like the armpits, groin, and hair.
-They typically attach firmly to your skin and begin to draw blood for their meal.
-This process is painless and most people will not notice the bite.
+Once on you, ticks often move to a warm, moist location.
+They are often found in the armpits, groin, and hair.
+Ticks attach firmly to your skin and begin to draw blood for their meal.
+This process is painless.
+Most people will not notice the tick bite.

-Ticks can be fairly large -- about the size of a pencil eraser -- or so small that they are almost impossible to see.
-Ticks can cause a variety of health conditions ranging from harmless to serious.
+Ticks can be fairly large, about the size of a pencil eraser.
+They can also be so small that they are very hard to see.
+Ticks can cause a number of health conditions.
+Some of these can be serious.

 While most ticks do not carry diseases, some ticks can cause:

 If a tick is attached to you, follow these steps to remove it: